-Peruvian-American Marco Ríos Bollinger has directed projects for the UN Refugee Agency, worked with Justice Ruth Bader Ginsburg, and photographed Beyoncé and Obama.
+Peruvian-American Marco Ríos Bollinger has directed projects for the UN Refugee Agency and Time Warner, worked with Justice Ruth Bader Ginsburg, and photographed Beyoncé and Obama.
 He’s produced award-winning social issue documentaries on subjects such as the plight of refugee kids (SAFE ZONE), the healing power of dance (Dance Is My Gun) and the impacts of tourism (2.5%).
-More recently he has moved to scale his empathy-building advocacy work by co-founding social enterprises Lokal Travel and Uprise Institute.
+He is co-founder of social enterprise Lokal Travel which helps travelers connect to meaningful experiences in more than 200 local communities across Latin America.
+More recently he has moved to scale his empathy-building advocacy work by by launching virtual education project Uprise Institute.
+He consults as a creative director and producer for brands, nonprofits and foundations.

 Talent: Gersh Agency